-Learn how the adapter design pattern connects incompatible interfaces.
-This guide covers TypeScript, React, and Node.js with real-world, practical examples.
+Learn how the Adapter pattern connects incompatible interfaces with TypeScript, React, and Node.js examples to modernize integrations and legacy code.

 ← Back to blog

-Summary: Learn how the adapter design pattern connects incompatible interfaces.
-This guide covers TypeScript, React, and Node.js with practical examples.
+Summary: Learn how the Adapter pattern connects incompatible interfaces in TypeScript, React, and Node.js with practical, real-world examples.

 Introduction

-Ever had a perfectly good piece of code — a third-party library or a legacy module — that simply won’t fit with the rest of your system?
-It’s like using a European plug with a North American socket.
-They both work, but their interfaces are incompatible.
+Ever had a perfectly good library or legacy module that simply won’t fit with the rest of your system?
+It’s like trying to plug a European adapter into a North American socket — both work, but their interfaces don’t match.
+The Adapter pattern solves that by translating one interface into another so you can reuse existing code without changing it.

 Why the Adapter Pattern Matters

-The Adapter pattern is a structural pattern that wraps an incompatible object and exposes an interface your code expects.
-It was first documented by the Gang of Four in 19941, and it remains a practical tool for integrating libraries, modernizing legacy code, and unifying multiple data sources.
-For a focused explanation and examples, see the Adapter pattern overview2.
+The Adapter pattern is a structural pattern that wraps an incompatible object and exposes the interface your code expects.
+It was first documented by the Gang of Four in 19941.
+Adapters are essential for integrating third-party APIs, modernizing legacy code, and unifying disparate data sources.

-- Integrating third-party APIs that return different shapes of data.
+- Integrating third-party APIs that return different data shapes.

 - Unifying multiple data sources into a single interface for UI components.